deployphp/docs/hosts.md

 ### Host aliases

-If you want to deploy an app to one host, but for example in different directories, you can describe to hosts aliases:
+If you want to deploy an app to one host, but for example in different directories, you can describe two host aliases:

 ~~~php
 host('domain.com/green', 'domain.com/blue')